-Clients are often trying to create a movement... the pelvic floor is within the bowl of the pelvis and while it does create a muscular movement and lift your internal organs about one centimetre it is not going to create any movements at the joints... no bones will move.
+Clients are often trying to create a movement... the pelvic floor is within the bowl of the pelvis and while it does create a muscular movement and will lift your internal organs about one centimetre it is not going to create any movements at the joints... ie no bones will move.
 If you are tucking your pelvis when you are doing your kegels you probably working your gluteals not your pelvic floor.
-Likewise I find people often squeeze their inner thighs together rather than engage their pelvic floor or use their upper abdominals to bear down.
-In all of these cases your probably not working your pelvic floor, in fact your are probably switching it off.
+Likewise I find people often squeeze their inner thighs together rather than engage their pelvic floor or use their upper abdominals (external obliques) to bare down.
+In all of these cases you're probably not working your pelvic floor, in fact your are possibly switching it off.

 Another common thing that stops you recruiting your pelvic floor well is trying to hard... as humans we are programmed to over achieve so we approach pelvic floor training with the same gusto that we would use to do squat thrusts or pull ups.
 The pelvic floor is a group of fairly small muscles that support our internal organs you are not going to get a massively dynamic movement from your pelvic floor..... in fact you're are unlikely to see anything much at all.

 The final thing I find commonly stops women working their pelvic floor is they don't know how to release it.
 If you have clenched your floor into a permanent spasm and tucked it behind your tonsils you're probably not going to feel like you can contract it because its already absolutely rigidly contacted .
 Diaphragmatic breathing and movements to mobilise the hips, and spine will often help with this and I find women are amazed when they can suddenly "feel" their pelvic floor engaging after you have shown them how to relax it or spent a little time releasing their hips, lower back or thoracic spine.